avergnaud/swagger-ts-generator/README.md

 # Swagger TypeScript code generator
-Node module to generate TypeScript code for Angular (2 and above) based on Webapi meta data in Swagger v2 format.
+Node module to generate TypeScript code from swagger file

-Use it in combination with the sibling package [angular-swagger-form-field](https://www.npmjs.com/package/angular-swagger-form-field) to implement reactive forms.

-See [angular-swagger-form-field-sample](https://github.com/areijngoudt/angular-swagger-form-field-sample) for a sample how to use the generated classes.

 # Setup
 Download the module with npm: